Leverage the power of your ideas.

 - Thought leadership content marketing examples [DOWNLOAD]

 * SmartBrief is a client of The Word Factory.
 They didn't solicit this mention, nor is it part of our contract with them.
 And we don't get a bounty if any of our readers pitches a blog.
-I legitimately think this is a great idea for sharing your ideas.
+I legitimately think this is a great opportunity to share your ideas.